 Rhode Island Insurance Exchange: Factors that Affect Rates

 ObamaCare does away with pre-existing conditions and gender discrimination so these factors will no longer affect the cost of your insurance.
 Please be aware location, income, smoking status, family size and age all affect the cost of your health insurance premium.
 So the cost of any their of plan will fluctuate from person to person and from family to family.
 Please keep this in mind when shopping for insurance on the Rhode Island health insurance exchange.

 Choosing a Health Care Plan: How to Calculate the Cost of Health Insurance

 To get started you’ll want to figure out what your budget is for health care this year.
-Affordable health insurance is defined as 8% of your income.
+Affordable health insurance is defined as 8% of your income (subject to adjustment each year).
 Take your income for last year and find out if you can afford to pay 8%, if not find a number that you feel you can pay.
 Now that you have an idea of what you can afford, it’s time to take a look at the cost calculator from the Kaiser Family Foundation to get an idea of what you will pay on the HealthSource RI health insurance exchange.
 This will give you an estimate of what you and your family will pay.
 Keep in mind that health, age and other factors can increase or decrease the cost of your insurance.

 How to Get Started Using the Insurance Exchanges